darshand15/Elastic_Work_Stealing_Scheduler/README.md

 ### Note:
-It can be noted that as part of this research project, we encountered a race condition in the implementation of the parlaylib scheduler, the details of which have been recorded as part of the following Github issue: https://github.com/cmuparlay/parlaylib/issues/83
+It can be noted that as part of this research project, a race condition in the implementation of the parlaylib scheduler was encountered, the details of which have been recorded as part of the following Github issue: https://github.com/cmuparlay/parlaylib/issues/83